niusealeo/hello-world/README.md

 # hello-world
 Beginnings

-My name is Will, ad this is the beginning of my open sourcing experience.
+My name is Will, and this is the beginning of my open sourcing experience.